hybridsjs/hybrids/docs/store/model.md

 By default, the store does not invalidate the cached value of the parent model instance when nested external model changes.
 Because of the nature of the binding between models, when the nested model updates its state, the change will be reflected without a need to update the parent model's state.

 However, the list might be related to the current state of nested models.
 For example, the model definition representing a paginated structure ordered by name must update when one of the nested model changes.
-After the change, the result pages might have a different order.
+After the change, the result pages might have a different content.
 To support that case, you can pass a second object to the nested array definition with `loose` option:

 ```javascript
 import { store } from 'hybrids';